Where to Eat Before a Red Rocks Concert

 📍 Downtown Morrison | Price: $$$ | Reservations: Recommended on concert nights

 If you only eat at one Morrison restaurant, make it the Hungry Goat.
 Everything is made from scratch—the salmon Caesar, shrimp and grits, and baked goat cheese dip are all exceptional.
-The wine list is thoughtfully curated, and their campfire old-fashioned (with notes of fire, smoke, chocolate, and marshmallow) is the best cocktail in Morrison.
+The wine list is thoughtfully chosen, and their campfire old-fashioned (with notes of fire, smoke, chocolate, and marshmallow) is the best cocktail in Morrison.

 The vibe is upscale-casual: mountain-town atmosphere with food that would hold its own in any Denver neighborhood.
 Charcuterie boards are a standout for sharing.